hariseldon99/GSL-WIN64/README.md

     GSL_VERSION=2.7.1

 The values need to be changed to meet your requirements.
-You can set them explicitly if you want.
+You can set them explicitly if you want by running (assuming bash shell or zsh) the [export](https://devconnected.com/set-environment-variable-bash-how-to/) command

-## Obtain GSL
+### Obtain GSL
 Download the latest tarball of the GNU Scientific Library Source Code:

     $ cd $GSL_WIN64DIR
     $ wget https://mirror.ibcp.fr/pub/gnu/gsl/gsl-latest.tar.gz
     $ tar zxvf gsl-latest.tar.gz src/

-## Cross-Compile
+### Cross-Compile
 To prepare GNU Scientific Library for Windows, download the source code and cross-compile on Linux.

 On Linux, download the latest gsl tarball, then install the following dependencies using your Linux package manager